 AMENDMENTS TO THE BYLAWS

-The bylaws of the Mt.
+The Bylaws of the Mt.
 Auburn Community Council, Inc. of Cincinnati shall be amended or revised in the following fashion:

-The Board of Trustees must appoint a Tast Force consisting of three or more Trustees plus any interested members-at-Large, but no more than 3.
-This Task Force shall make a written recommendation to the Board of Trustees stating its adopted amendments or revisions and its decisions.
+The Board of Trustees must appoint an Ad-Hoc Committee consisting of three or more Trustees plus up to three additional MACC Members who are not members of the Board of Trustees.
+This Ad-Hoc Committee shall make a written recommendation to the Board of Trustees stating its adopted amendments or revisions and its decisions.

-The Board of Trustees shall consider and act upon the Task Force recommendations prior to presenting them to the full Council at a regularly schedule Community Council meeting.
+The Board of Trustees shall consider and act upon the Committee recommendations prior to presenting them to the full Council at a regularly schedule Community Council meeting.

-The recommended amendments to the Code of Regulations or By Laws shall be read at no less than two regularly scheduled community council meetings.
+The recommended amendments to the Code of Regulations or Bylaws shall be read at no less than two regularly scheduled community council meetings.

 The Bylaws of the Mt.
 Auburn Community Council may be amended or revised by the Council after the second reading, by a vote of two-thirds of the verified Council members that are present, a quorum having been constituted.